 Elevate your legs at least three times per day in 20-minute intervals by putting a pillow or footstool under your feet, keeping your feet raised at least 6 inches above your heart.
 You can also try laying on your back and resting your legs straight up against the wall.

-In addition to regularly elevating your legs throughout the day, you should also consider using a pillow to raise them while you sleep.
+In addition to regularly elevating your legs throughout the day, you should also consider using a wedge pillow or adjustable base to elevate them while you sleep.

 Drinking water every day helps your body perform at its best, in part because it improves circulation.

 In dehydration mode, your blood retains more sodium, making it blood thicker and harder to circulate.
 Drinking the recommended 8 cups of water a day can help keep your blood flowing regularly.